davedoesdev/heddle/README.md

 - Built from scratch using [Aboriginal Linux](http://landley.net/aboriginal/) to bootstrap the build.

 - Completely automated build.
-Build Heddle images locally or on [Travis CI](https://travis-ci.org/davedoesdev/build-aboriginal-travis), [Semaphore CI](https://semaphoreci.com/davedoesdev/heddle) and [CircleCI](https://circleci.com/gh/davedoesdev/heddle).
+Build Heddle images locally or on [Travis CI](https://travis-ci.org/davedoesdev/build-aboriginal-travis) and [CircleCI](https://circleci.com/gh/davedoesdev/heddle).

 - Builds only those packages necessary in order to get Docker and KVM up and running.